microsoft/azure-iot-central-esp32-sample/README.md

 # Introduction
 This is an example code which leverages Azure IoT Central for a smart farm use case.
 It collects temperature, humidity, and light data from sensors.
 Then send the data to Azure via Azure IoT Central via wireless network.
+Most of the code of this project is based on the [ESP32-Azure IoT Kit example](https://github.com/Azure/azure-sdk-for-c-arduino/tree/main/examples/Azure_IoT_Central_ESP32_AzureIoTKit) of Azure SDK for C on Arduino.
 ## Hardwares

 Micro-controller